-Spinal stenosis decompression surgery is used to treat compressed nerves in the lumbar spine a condition known as spinal canal narrowing or spinal canal stenosis.
-It is usually recommended when non-surgical treatments have failed to provide relief.
-Surgery is advised when medication and physiotherapy have failed and significant and persistent leg pain is experienced when standing or walking.
+Spinal stenosis decompression surgery is an effective treatment for compressed nerves in the lumbar spine, commonly known as spinal canal narrowing or spinal canal stenosis.
+This procedure is typically recommended when non-surgical treatments have not provided relief.
+Surgery is often advised when medication and physiotherapy have failed to address significant and persistent leg pain that is experienced while standing or walking.
 If you are considering spinal stenosis decompression surgery, it is important to consult with a qualified medical professional who can help you determine if this is the right treatment option for you.

 What causes spinal stenosis?